 Monthly Archives: January 2007

-One of the places I like to hang out, albeit virtually, is the fiddlers’ discussion list, FIDDLE-L, where all sorts of folk gather to discuss not just fiddling, but old-time, Irish, cajun, bluegrass, and other types of fiddle-related music. … Continue reading
+One of the places I like to hang out, albeit virtually, is the fiddlers’ discussion list, FIDDLE-L, where all sorts of folk gather to discuss not just fiddling, but old-time, Irish, cajun, bluegrass, and other types of fiddle-related music.
+One … Continue reading

-The calamity caused by the liquidation of Tower Records doesn’t just
+The Death of Tower Records

 From Bob Cox, Charlie Bowman’s great nephew… Charlie Bowman, Radio Digest, 1926 “Hello, old-time music lovers: I am delighted to announce the forthcoming publication of my new book, Fiddlin’ Charlie Bowman �- An East Tennessee Old-Time Music Pioneer and His … Continue reading

 >Does anyone know when bluegrass first appeared in California, >that is when the first California bluegrass band made an appearance? >Many thanks in advance.
 You actually have two questions there, since “first bluegrass” and “first California BG Band” are two … Continue reading